 Knowledge of statistics, research methods and SPSS at the level of the Leiden Bachelor’s Degree Programme Education and Child Studies.

 The course aims to get students acquainted with the practice of empirical research on the level required for their Research Master’s thesis.
-Scientific papers are examined in detail regarding their organisation and research methods applied.
+Scientific papers are examined in detail regarding their organisation and research methods.
 Attention will be paid to both the methodological design and the statistical analysis of results.
 The course offers tools for assessing the quality of published research results as well as for producing one’s own (basic) research report.

 Achievement levels: 2, 4, 5, 6, 7, 8, 9, 11.